Real estate investment trust: Pakistan

+Right now AHDRML has 11 REITS under its umbrella operating successfully in Pakistan.

 The Securities and Exchange Commission of Pakistan expected that about six REITs would be licensed within the first year, mainly large asset management companies.
 Pakistan has seen an outflow of investments by foreign real estate development companies, mostly based in Malaysia and Dubai.

 SECP has issued licenses to four parties namely, Arif Habib REIT Management Company, AKD REIT Management Company, Eden Developers REIT Management Company and SB Global REIT Management Company.

 Philippines

 The legal framework enabling the establishment of REITs in the Philippines have been in place after the Real Estate Investment Trust Act of 2009 (Republic Act No. 9856) passed into law on December 17, 2009.
 Its Implementing Rules and Regulations were approved by the Securities and Exchange Commission in May 2010.
 However, it failed to attract investors due to its restrictive tax policies and high friction cost.

 Regulations on REITs was relaxed in January 2020 which led to the establishment of the first REIT in the country, AREIT Inc. of Ayala Land which had its public offering in August of the same year.
 However foreign investors still have poor reception towards REITs during that year when there was also a prevailing COVID-19 pandemic.